self-atari/icfp2025/writeup/writeup.md

 Still hopeful, I spent the evening improving the command line tool, adding capabilities I thought I might need.
 It could handle some of the merging for me so I didn't have to keep track of implications as I went.
-It would also be nice to be able to look up rooms (like, which rooms had a label of A, went through door 1 to a room with a label of B...).
+It would also be nice to be able to look up rooms (like, which rooms had a name of A, went through door 1 to a room with a name of B...).
 And it would be nice to have a program that would do the door-pair-picking for me.

 <p align="center">